shawn-nyk/tp/docs/DeveloperGuide.md

 #### Implementation

 * The `edit me` command is implemented by the `EditProfileCommandParser` and `EditProfileCommand`.
-* The `EditProfileCommand` object is initialized by the `EditProfileCommandParser#parse` method which creates a `EditProfileItemDescriptor` object based on the fields of the input provided by the user.
+* `EditProfileCommandParser#parse` method creates a `EditProfileItemDescriptor` based on the fields of the input provided by the user.
+The `EditProfileItemDescriptor` is then used to instantiate `EditProfileCommand` object which will update the model upon execution.

-Insert object diagram here
+Insert class diagram here

 * `EditProfileCommand` implements the `execute()` method from the `Command` abstract class whereby upon execution , the method will edit the specified profile item in the model’s profile item.